 The Three governing Spheres of the Kelowna Waldorf School

-1. The Spiritual/Pedagogical Sphere
+1. The Pedagogical Sphere

 2. The Legal/Financial/Administrative Sphere

-3. The Economic/Community Relations Sphere
+3. The Community Sphere

 The teachers are responsible for overseeing the day-to-day activities of the classrooms, for presenting the curriculum, the festivals, and for working directly with the children and parents.
 The class teachers and special subject teachers work together to create an integrated approach to the students’ learning.

-The reward for working in this sphere is the satisfaction of having served a deep need of the current time and thereby having made a difference in the world that will have far-reaching effects.
+The reward for working in this sphere is the satisfaction of having served a deep need of the current time and thereby have made a difference in the world that will have far-reaching effects.